zokahn/worth-my-time/README.md

 - Implement `code_reviewer.py` to perform AI-assisted code reviews and integrate it into the CI/CD pipeline.
 - Design and implement a plugin system in the `plugins/` directory.
 - Implement `nl_config.py` for natural language-based configuration of the RAG agent.
+- Implement machine learning integration for advanced insights and predictions.

 ## Decisions Log

 - Decided to implement the RAG agent in Python.
 - Decided to use the subprocess module to start the activity monitor script in the background.
+- Decided to integrate machine learning capabilities for advanced insights and predictions.

 ## Open Questions

 - What is the best way to categorize activities as private or business-related?
 - What is the best way to associate activities with specific projects?
+- How can we best integrate machine learning models into the existing architecture?
+- What are the most effective ways to train and update our machine learning models?

 ## High-Level Design